ppy/osu-wiki/wiki/Announcement_messages/en.md

 An **announcement message** is a special type of message that's intended for sending longer and formatted messages to multiple users at once.
 The key differences between announcement messages and regular chat messages are:

-- Announcement messages have a 1024 character limit instead of 450.
+- The 1024 character limit instead of 450
-- Announcement messages support Markdown[^note-images] syntax for text formatting.
+- Markdown syntax support[^note-images] for text formatting
-- Announcement messages are sent to all users in the specified channel.
+- Delivery to all users in the specified channel
-- Announcement messages bypass the `block private messages from people not on your friends list` setting.
+- Ability to bypass the `block private messages from people not on your friends list` setting.
 - Normal users cannot reply to announcement messages.

 ## Eligibility